How Christmas is celebrated around the world

 Ukraine: Spider and the Christmas tree

 In America, spider and web decorations are generally reserved for Halloween.
-In Ukraine however, they’re a symbol of good Christmas fortune.
+In Ukraine, however, they’re a symbol of good Christmas fortune.
 Families adorn Christmas trees with spiderwebs to commemorate a folktale about a family who couldn’t afford ornaments and decorations for their tree.
-As the tale goes, they woke on Christmas to find spiders had spun beautiful webs around the tree, which sparkled in the sunlight.
+As the tale goes, they woke on Christmas to find spiders had spun beautiful webs around the tree made of silver and gold.

 Vadim Nefedoff // Shutterstock

 Greenland: Kiviak feast